 During the hot summer months

 , from late June to mid-September, the temperature in the valleys can easily pass the 35°C mark.
-Because of the long approach and the considerable altitude difference to negotiate (f.e. the altitude gain from Fara San Martino is more than 2,100 m / 6,900 ft) an ascent can get pretty much exhausting.
-Keep also in mind that over 1,700 m there is absolutely no water source to be found, and there might be no snow for melting in the pot.
+Because of the long approach and the considerable altitude difference to negotiate (e.g. the altitude gain from Fara San Martino is more than 2,100 m / 6,900 ft) an ascent can get pretty much exhausting.
+Keep also in mind that above 1,700 m there is absolutely no water source to be found, and there might be no snow for melting in the pot.
 This means extra weight for your bag.
 However, it is always possibile to approach the mountain on the normal route to Monte Amaro

 which is much shorter.